dfinity/motoko/design/IDL.md

 <primtype> <: <primtype>
 ```

-Additional rules apply to `absent` and `unavailable`, which makes these a bottom resp. top type:
+Additional rules apply to `empty` and `unavailable`, which makes these a bottom resp. top type:
 ```

 -------------------------